MoeSalah1999/kubectl_explain_failure/README.md

 - Reviewable architecture
 Heuristics are isolated from parsing and output logic.

+## Why this exists (despite kubectl describe)

+kubectl describe exposes raw data.
+This tool answers a different question:

+“Given these signals, what is the most likely reason this Pod is failing?”

+It complements existing tooling rather than replacing it.

 ## Architecture overview

 - FailureRule defines a diagnostic contract: